 Record the initial temperature of my hot water at the start of class and 10 minutes into class.

-Note:
+We will try to predict the temperature at the end of class.

-Concerning differential equations, in this course you are expected to be able to:
+Note: Concerning differential equations, in this course you are expected to:

-- 1. Solve separable equations.

-- 2. Initial conditions and constants?

-- 3. Understand the applied problems from homework and lecture.
+- 1. Solve separable equations. - 2.
+Use initial conditions & constants. - 3.
+Be able to set up the applied problems from homework. - 4.
+Be able to work with a given applied differential equation or one where we step you through the set up.

 Worried about the applied problems?

-Go through and look at the applied differential equation on all the old finals (typically the last page).
+Go through and look at the applied differential equation problems on the old finals (typically the last page).

-9.4 Differential Equations Applications
+9.4 Differential Equations Apps